The deaths Trump wants you to see and the deaths he wants you to ignore

 The President has been public about his affection for the death penalty since 1989, when he took out full page ads calling for execution of the five Black and Latino teenagers who were falsely accused of rape in New York’s Central Park.
 When he became president, even as executions at the state level declined and public support for it has waned—polling data shows 56 percent of Americans favor the death penalty, down from 80 percent in 1994—Trump pondered imposing the death penalty for drug dealers.
 For a year, Attorney General William Barr has been trying to revive the death penalty at the highest levels of government, and, after a long legal battle, the pathway was cleared late last month by the US Supreme Court’s refusal to take up the case of several of the federal inmates scheduled to be executed this summer.

-Next week, Daniel Lee, Wesley Purkey will be put to death on July 15, and Dustin Honken on July 17.
+Next week, Daniel Lee and Wesley Purkey will be put to death on July 15, and Dustin Honken on July 17.
 Keith Nelson will be executed next month.
 Only three people have been executed by the federal government since its reinstatement in 1988.
 If Trump is successful, his administration will double that number in just one summer.

 Almost nobody is asking for this.
 Faith-based groups, mental health experts, criminal justice reform activists, and the family members of the victims are demanding the US government not carry out these executions.
 Some are citing the pandemic, others their moral opposition to capital punishment.
 Earlene Peterson, the mother of one of Lee’s victims has also asked Trump, whom she supported in 2016, to halt the execution saying it would not bring her justice.
 Executions are also exceedingly difficult to socially distance, usually involving prison staff, witnesses, lawyers, even next of kin.